11 Extreme Sports in New Zealand You Have to Try

 What do you get when you merge the thrill of Indiana Jones' exploits with the mystique of a mermaid's abode?
 You've got caving in Waitomo!

-If you’re looking for a rush, this is the ultimate caving experience.
+This is the ultimate caving experience for anyone who loves an adrenaline rush.
 It might be as close as most of us get to being professional spelunkers.
-It’s like an unforgettable “stuck between a rock and a hard place” experience, in the dark!
+It's like an unforgettable “stuck between a rock and a hard place” experience, in the dark!

 7. Heli-skiing in the Southern Alps